mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 - Phylogenomic analysis
 - Identification of genes potentially acquired by lateral genetic transfer

-The practical states that assembled contigs from the best assembly should be used as the draft genome assembly for gene prediction. :contentReference[oaicite:8]{index=8}
+The practical states that assembled contigs from the best assembly should be used as the draft genome assembly for gene prediction.

 ---

-## Conclusion

 This project successfully assembled paired-end Illumina reads using Velvet and compared the effect of two k-mer lengths, k = 59 and k = 69.
 The k = 69 assembly was selected as the best assembly because it produced a higher N50, a longer maximum contig, and fewer contigs.
 These results suggest that k = 69 generated a more continuous and less fragmented draft genome assembly, making it more suitable for downstream genome annotation and phylogenomic analysis..